cabaraj/LittleLemon/README.md

 ```python
 python manage.py createsuperuser
 ```
-use the '/admin' extension to access to the admin portal
+use the '/admin' endpoint to access to the admin portal

 NOTE: if plan to clone this repository, keep in mind to modify the database configurations to the appropriate ones based on your DataBase credentials.
 The database connects to a local database.
 Thus, the program will not have any data stored in it!